It's Easy to Incorporate in Maine

 If you have a name in mind, but you aren’t ready to officially form your corporation, you can reserve your name.
-Your business name can be reserved for 120 days by filing an Application for Reservation of Name form with the Maine Secretary of State.
+Your business name can be reserved for 120 days by filing Form MBCA-1 - Application for Reservation of Name with the Maine Secretary of State.

 The Application for Reservation of Name form can be filed by mail.
 There is a $20 fee to file your Maine Name Reservation.

 Secure Domain Name

 We recommend checking to see if your business name is available as a web domain (URL).
 Even if you don't plan to make a business website today, you may want to buy the web address in order to prevent others from acquiring it.
 It’s free to search.